How Do I Stop My Dog From Biting the Lead?

 Distraction tactics to stop lead biting.

-Another good tip, is to teach your puppy the “leave it” command.
-Once your dog understands the leave it command, you can use this as a signal for him to drop the lead, (and reward when he does so).
+Another good tip to stop your dog from lead biting is to teach your puppy the “leave it” command.
+Once your dog understands the leave it command, use this as a signal for him to drop the lead.
+Reward when he does so.

 Substitute lead biting for something else he can chew, such as long tug toy, or a ball on a rope.
 You can teach this separately from being on the lead.
 Teach him a cue to play with the tug toy and when to leave.
 Take the toy with you when you go on a walk and, if he walks without chewing the lead, reward him with a game of tug.